HelperInCa/study/data science/notes/lecture.md

   > - batch_size: Size of Training Set
   > - epoch: Times that the learning algorithm will work through the entire training dataset
+  > - learning rate: The amount that the weights are updated during training.
+(0.0, 1.0)